tachiyomiorg/website/src/help/faq/README.md

 1. If you still can't find the manga in any of your sources, then try to search for an extension for the website you've found in step 1 in the [extensions](/extensions/) list.

 #### If you find the manga on a specific scanlator/aggregator and they do have an extension
-Download the corresponding extension, click on it under <Navigation item="browse"/> → **Sources**, and then search for the manga there.
+Download the corresponding extension, tap on it under <Navigation item="browse"/> → **Sources**, and then search for the manga there.
 #### If you find the manga on a specific scanlator/aggregator and they don't have an extension
 Check if adding the site as an extension has [already been requested](https://github.com/tachiyomiorg/tachiyomi-extensions/issues).
 If it hasn't been, you can [request it yourself](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/new/choose).